 Now open the following diagnostic tools and keep them visible

 - In Mistika, open Edit->Extras->SystemMonitor->SystemLoad.
 It will tell you the CPU activity and RAM usage

 - In Mistika, open Edit->Extras->NVidiaSettings.
-Among other settings, it will tell you the GPU percentage activity and temperature,
+Among other settings, it will tell you the GPU percentage activity, GPU memory usage and temperature,